artlov/docker-telegraf-influxdb-grafana/README.md

 ### InfluxDB Shell (CLI)

-1. Establish a ssh or docker exec connection with the container
+1. Establish a docker exec connection with the container
 2. Launch `influx` to open InfluxDB Shell (CLI)